Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

-This order of magnitude also seems essentially independent of the initial values of the local couplings.
-This behavior is reminiscent of a first-order phase transition, the final step where the vacuum $q^\prime=0$ becomes unstable being blinded by the singularity of the flow\footnote{Recall that to construct the potential, we expanded the Schwinger-Dyson equation, and compute coefficient for $q^\prime=0$.}.
-What is important is that we assume that these instabilities are at the origin of the growth of the interactions of the potential $V_k$, in the same way, that we assume that the instabilities of the vacuum $p=0$ will be linked to the growth of the nonlocal interactions generating $W_k$.
-Because the initial action contains only one non-local sextic interaction and one local propagator, we thus expect that only some interactions dominate the flow when $q$ and $q^\prime$ remain small enough, which will be assumed throughout this section.
-Note that this approximation would be quite good if the transition were of the second order or continuous.
-But because the transition is first order (discontinuous), with a large enough discontinuity for $q^\prime$, and the perturbation assumption constitutes a strong limitation of our study; and a more complete, but also more laborious calculation would be necessary, taking into account the interactions that we have neglected.
-However, the predictions made from perturbative theory space cannot be taken too seriously either, since they lead to divergences.
-Our hypothesis, whose relevance can only be assessed by numerical experiments, will be that taking into account these non-perturbative (but small enough) interactions early enough in the flow will prevent or delay the appearance of singularities, without dragging the flow of the latter too far.
+This order of magnitude appears essentially independent of the initial values of the local couplings.
+Such behavior is reminiscent of a first-order phase transition, where the final stage—in which the vacuum at $q^\prime = 0$ becomes unstable—is masked by the singularity of the flow\footnote{Recall that to construct the potential, we expanded the Schwinger-Dyson equation and computed the coefficients at $q^\prime = 0$.}.
+Crucially, we assume that these instabilities drive the growth of the interactions within the potential $V_k$, much as we assume the instabilities of the vacuum $p=0$ are linked to the growth of the non-local interactions generating $W_k$.
+Since the initial action contains only one non-local sextic interaction and one local propagator, we expect that only a limited set of interactions will dominate the flow as long as $q$ and $q^\prime$ remain sufficiently small, an assumption we maintain throughout this section.
+Note that this approximation would be highly accurate if the transition were continuous (second-order).
+However, because the transition is first-order (discontinuous) with a significant discontinuity for $q^\prime$, the perturbative assumption constitutes a strong limitation of our study; a more exhaustive and rigorous calculation, accounting for the currently neglected interactions, would be necessary.
+Nevertheless, predictions derived from the purely perturbative theory space cannot be regarded as definitive, given that they inevitably lead to divergences.
+Our hypothesis—the relevance of which can only be assessed through numerical experiments—is that accounting for these non-perturbative (yet sufficiently small) interactions sufficiently early in the flow will prevent or delay the emergence of singularities without significantly biasing the flow.